-4.3 Phase One Environmental Site Assessment
+4.2 Phase One Environmental Site Assessment

-Soil Engineers Ltd. has prepared a Phase 1 Environmental Site Assessment with a corresponding Letter of Reliance for Halton Region dated February 25, 2022.
+Soil Engineers Ltd. prepared a Phase 1 Environmental Site Assessment dated February 25, 2022 and has prepared an update dated March 20, 2024 to be read in conjunction with the earlier 2022 assessment.
 Soil Engineers Ltd. conducted an environmental site reconnaissance supplemented by research of documents relating to the Phase 2 Lands and interviews with knowledgeable persons.
+The updated assessment includes the review of additional and more recent records, interviews, and sources, including a more recent site reconnaissance inspection on February 28, 2024.
 The report concludes that there is low potential for environmental concern within the Phase 2 Lands based on its historical agricultural uses and adjacent residential or vacant lands.
 Soil Engineers Ltd. recommends that no further environmental investigation is required and the Phase 2 Lands are suitable for the proposed development.
+A corresponding update to the Letter of Reliance for Halton Region is also included, dated March 22, 2024.

-4.4 Traffic Impact Study
+4.3 Traffic Impact Study

-A Traffic Impact Study was prepared by GHD Ltd. dated May 23, 2023 in support of the Revised Applications.
+A Traffic Impact Study was prepared by GHD Ltd. dated April 16, 2024 in support of the Revised Applications and in response to comments from the Region and the Town on the previous report dated May 2023.
 GHD analyzed site-related traffic generation and impacts on the adjacent road network and recommended signal timings and turn lanes to reduce delays at certain intersections.
 In particular, the Threshing Mill Blvd and Wheat Boom Drive intersections with Trafalgar Road are expected to operate with acceptable delays under future traffic scenarios up to 2027 and 2032, with the implementation of a northbound left-turn auxiliary phase at both intersections.
-While there are capacity issues in the future scenarios at the intersection of Dundas Street and Trafalgar Road from the cumulation of background traffic from the Revised Applications and other applications in the area, GHD expects that with increased transit modal splits and redistributed traffic from Dundas Street to the future William Halton Parkway once construction on this new road is completed, the intersection is expected to operate with acceptable delays and no intersection improvements are recommended.
+The proposed deviation from the NOESP which contemplated a right-in/out driveway from the Phase 2 Lands between Wheat Boom Drive and Threshing Mill Boulevard and one north of Threshing Mill Boulevard has been assessed by assigning all site trips southbound right turns and eastbound right turns to the signalized intersections of Trafalgar Road with Wheat Boom Drive and Threshing Mil Boulevard.
+The capacity analysis of the future total traffic scenario at both intersections confirms that the projected volume of right turns added to both of these intersections will not negatively impact the operations of either intersection.
+Under future traffic conditions, the signal timings for all signalized intersections along Trafalgar Road and Dundas Street East were optimized to reduce v/c ratios and delays.